afontainec/chinchay-docs/docs/docs/overview.md

 Ufff this is a tough question....
 What Chinchay aims to do is to facilitate how things are structured in your repository and speed up your development.

-When building a large application order is a key factor, very easily the reposity becomes a big plate of spaghetti!
+When building a large application order is a key factor, very easily the repository becomes a big plate of spaghetti!
 Basically just chaos.

 ### How does it do it?

 The most fascinating and value piece of Chinchay it's the flexible TableGateway model.
 It handles all the interaction from and to a certain table in the database.
 It allows you to create, read, update, delete, count, sum and many other operations, the best part: without even knowing any sql!
 However, if by any chance you are a sql master and want to go beyond, Chinchay will allow you to do so.

 But that is just the beginning....
-Chinchays will help you a **LOT** more.
+Chinchay will help you a **LOT** more.
 In my early programming years I had these problems:

 *  Organizing the files